cwray-tech/sol-company/index.md

 layout: home

 hero:
-  name: "Sol Company"
+  name: "Sol Company, by Soltech LLC"
   text: "A Mobile App and Software Company"
-  tagline: Look out for our apps and software!
+  tagline: Look out for our apps and software.
   actions:
     - theme: brand
       text: Contact Us